 Using plain English helps all readers to understand the first time they read.
 It can save time and money because it reduces customer queries and complaints.
 It’s particularly helpful for people with literacy issues and non-native speakers of English, but research shows highly literate people prefer to read plain English too.

 Plain English training will help your writers understand the principles of plain English and how to apply them.
 It will give participants the skills and confidence to write clearly and effectively – and to comply with the plain language regulations.
 Highly practical tailored workshops for small groups are based on your own content for practical exercises (online, in breakout rooms).

-This Plain English for the public sector course will help you to prepare for the plain language legislation set out in the new Programme for Government.
+This Plain English for the public sector workshop will help you to prepare for the upcoming plain language legislation.
 It’s for anyone who is involved in writing for the general public or for other public sector agencies.
 It will be of interest to experienced writers who would like a refresher or who are new to the area of plain English.
-It’s also for new writers and editors who want to understand the principles and practice of plain language in the public sector.
+It’s also for new writers and editors who want to understand the principles and practice of how to use plain language in the public sector.